Admitted Transfer Student FAQ

 Welcome!
 Each year we admit students from over 70 countries around the world.
 Please see our checklist for admitted international students.
 Also, our International Programs Office works with international students throughout their academic careers, assisting with initial immigration advising and documentation, orientation, and ongoing advising and counseling.

-The advisor you work with during New Students Orientation will be a general advisor from your academic department and may or may not be your permanent advisor.
+The advisor you work with during your online New Student Advising & Course Registration appointment will be a general advisor from your academic department and may or may not be your permanent advisor.
 Your permanent advisor will be assigned to you on your SPIRE account on the “Student Center” tab at the beginning of your first semester.